Enhancing accuracy of uncertainty estimation in appearance-based gaze tracking with probabilistic evaluation and calibration: Related Work

 \section{Related Work}

-\subsection{Appearance-Based Gaze Tracking}
+\subsection{Appearance-based Gaze Tracking}

-Appearance-based gaze tracking is a computer vision technique that predicts a person’s gaze angle directly from images of their eyes or faces with deep learning models, without requiring explicit feature extractions like pupil or corneal reflections \cite{Sugano2013}.
-With the advancement of large gaze-tracking dataset, such as Columbia Gaze\cite{CAVE_0324}, MPII\cite{Zhang2015, Zhang2017}, and RTGene\cite{Fischer2018}, and the introduction of powerful models\cite{Zhang2017, Chen2019a, Park2019}, estimating appearance-based gaze tracking can achieve angular accuracies in the range of 4-6 degrees for high image quality datasets and around 7-10 degrees for low image quality datasets.
+Appearance-based gaze tracking directly predicts gaze angles from eye or face images using deep learning, without explicit feature extraction such as pupil detection or corneal reflections~\cite{Sugano2013}.
+With the growth of large datasets, such as Columbia Gaze~\cite{CAVE_0324}, MPIIGaze~\cite{Zhang2015, Zhang2017}, and RTgene~\cite{Fischer2018}, and increasingly powerful neural networks~\cite{Zhang2017, Chen2019a, Park2019}, appearance-based methods now surpass model-based approaches in angular accuracy and generalizability.

-Differences in training and testing data naturally pose challenges in achieving accurate gaze tracking results.
-Under some circumstances, such as collection environment changes across different datasets, the tracking accuracy can witness significant drop.
-To solve this issue, existing approaches\cite{Park2019} implemented meta learning to adapt gaze tracking models to better fit the testing data and achieved the state-of-the-art angular accuracies of 3.14 degrees in MPII gaze dataset.
+However, domain shifts, such as lighting condition changes, often cause noticeable drops in prediction accuracy.
+To address this issue, adaptation techniques such as meta-learning have been proposed.
+For example, a meta-learning framework~\cite{Park2019} improved cross-dataset generalization, achieving a state-of-the-art angular error of $3.14^\circ$ on the MPIIGaze dataset.
+Although some recent models, such as L2CS-Net~\cite{10372944}, achieve high accuracy without requiring additional subject-specific training data, large interpersonal appearance variations still limit their performance to around $3.9^\circ$.
+Despite these advances, most state-of-the-art models lack the capability to provide accurate, real-time uncertainty estimations.
+This limits their applicability in safety-critical scenarios, where avoiding high-uncertainty predictions for downstream applications is crucial.